h5bp/html5-boilerplate/docs/html.md

-The [Open Graph Protocol](https://ogp.me) allows you to define the way your site is presented when referenced on third party sites and applications (Facebook, Twitter, LinkedIn).
+The [Open Graph Protocol](https://ogp.me) allows you to define the way your site is presented when referenced on third party sites and applications (Facebook, X, LinkedIn).
 The protocol provides a series of meta elements that define the details of your site.
 The required attributes define the title, preview image, URL, and [type](https://ogp.me/#types) (e.g., video, music, website, article).